-In secret-based authentication, parties agree that secret (S) represents the public identity of prover (P).
-Then, when P wants to prove he actually is P, all he needs to do is to supply S as his secret to the second party – verifier (V).
+In secret-based authentication, parties agree that a secret (S) represents the public identity of a prover (P).
+When P wants to prove he/she actually is P, all he/she needs to do is to supply S as his/her secret to the second party – verifier (V).
 Whatever the authentication method is, general methodology is the same:

-- Prover sends his identity (P) and secret (S(P)) (for example, login/password pair).
+- The prover sends his/her identity (P) and a secret (S(P)) (for example, login/password pair).

-- Verifier tries to match S(P) with its records in the credential database.
+- The verifier tries to match S(P) with the records in the credential database.

-For any secret-based authentication, it is important that parties have the pre-shared secret.
+For any secret-based authentication, it is important that the parties have a pre-shared secret.

 Problems with secret-based authentication techniques

 Interception.
-The only way to prove to the remote party that you know a secret is to transmit either the secret, or it’s derivatives (hashes are frequently used for that purpose).
-Both the secret itself or derivative data can be stolen by intercepting traffic between parties in one way or another, then used to present someone else as P, knowing their secret S or any derivative.
+The only way to prove that you know a secret to the remote party is to transmit either the secret or its derivatives (hashes are frequently used for that purpose).
+Both the secret or its derivative data can be stolen through intercepting the traffic between the parties in one way or another and then used to impersonate P, knowing their secret S or any derivative of this secret.

 Authentication database leakage.
-To compare secrets, V has to carry a database of secrets of remote provers, matched to their identities.
-By stealing that database, the attacker can pretend he’s a P holding S to this party and any other, which have the same S.
+To compare secrets, V has to carry a database of secrets of remote provers matched to their identities.
+By stealing that database, the attacker can pretend hto be P holding S to this party and any other, which have the same S.